lte

 With LTE-M and NB-IoT, IoT devices are fit for the future

-Classically, the 4G and 5G network generations are associated with fast broadband networks.
+Traditionally, fast broadband networks are associated with the 4G and 5G network generations.
 However, these high data rates are not absolutely necessary for many IoT devices, such as sensors.
-Rather, what matters is energy-efficient and stable connections.
+Energy-efficient and stable connections are much more important.
 This is made possible by so-called LPWAN (Low Power Wide Area Network).
-To meet these special requirements, many network operators have implemented the LPWAN standards LTE-M and NB-IoT in their network frequencies.
-While the 2G, 3G, 4G and 5G networks are also used intensively in the consumer sector, the LTE-M and NB-IoT network has been developed specifically and exclusively for IoT applications.
+In order to meet these special requirements, many network operators have implemented the LPWAN standards LTE-M and NB-IoT in their network frequencies.
+While the 2G, 3G, 4G and 5G networks are also used intensively in the consumer sector, the LTE-M and NB-IoT networks have been developed specifically and exclusively for IoT applications.

-Despite all the similarities between LTE-M and NB-IoT, there are nevertheless crucial differences between these standards.
-In this article, we want to examine these and highlight for which use cases which standard is particularly suitable.
-Network coverage for LTE-M and NB-IoT varies greatly from region to region and roaming agreements do not already exist for all operators.
-In some networks, LTE-M and NB-IoT currently also work via roaming within the scope of normal network coverage.
-However, permanent availability can only be guaranteed by a corresponding roaming agreement.
+Despite all the similarities between LTE-M and NB-IoT, there are still key differences between these standards.
+This article examines them and highlights which standard is particularly suitable for which use cases.
+Network coverage for LTE-M and NB-IoT varies greatly from region to region and not all operators already have roaming agreements.
+In some networks, LTE-M and NB-IoT currently also work via roaming as part of normal network coverage.
+However, permanent availability can only be guaranteed with a corresponding roaming agreement.

 What distinguishes LTE-M?